AdaGold/viewing-party/README.md

 $ pytest tests/test_file_name.py::test_name
 ```

-... where `test_name.py` is relpaced with the name of the function.
+... where `test_file_name.py` is replaced with the correct test file name and `test_name` is relpaced with the name of the function.

 ## Play Testing